microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyCrossTenantAccessPolicyPartner.md

 # New-MgPolicyCrossTenantAccessPolicyPartner

 ## SYNOPSIS
-Create a new partner configuration in a cross-tenant access policy.
+Create new navigation property to partners for policies

 ## SYNTAX